Garment Workers, Paid Per Piece, Say They'll Keep Fighting to Change System

-California garment worker Santa Son had hoped this was the year the state Legislature would end a system that pays her and other workers for the number of items they make — not the hours they work.
+California garment worker Santa Son had hoped this was the year the state Legislature would end a system that pays her and other workers for the number of items they make — not the hours they work, NBC News reports.

 Some days, her job is to stitch tags or labels for clothes that carry the proud slogan "Made in America" or "Made in LA."